 Les Contamines & environs

-🇫🇷 Further France 🇫🇷
+🇫🇷 Further France

 This is one of the first short hikes I ever did when I first moved to Chamonix, and it is a walk that never loses its charm for me.
 It is the perfect distance for families with a baby-carrier or backpack, or with children of a walking age.
 From Chamonix, the route starts off from the pretty village of Les Nants and heads up fairly steeply through the 🌲 shady forest and onto the Petit Balcon Sud.
-Upon arrival at the colourful 🌷 Chalet la Floria (named after the hundreds of flowers adorning the mountain chalet, spilling out of pots and window boxes), you can have a refreshing drink and snack, with beautiful views of the Aiguilles de Chamonix.
-The return route of this hike is via Les Praz (a steeper downhill), or you can shorten the hike by taking the same route back down to Les Nants (if you go down to Les Praz, you can either hike down the 💦 river Arve back to Chamonix, or take the train or bus).
+Upon arrival at the colourful 🌷 Chalet la Floria (named after the hundreds of flowers adorning the mountain chalet, spilling out of pots and window boxes), you can have a refreshing drink and snack, with beautiful views of the 🏔 Aiguilles de Chamonix.
+The return route of this hike is via Les Praz (a steeper downhill), or you can shorten the hike by taking the same route back down to Les Nants (if you go down to Les Praz, you can either stroll beside the 💦 Arve river back to Chamonix, or take the train or bus).

-departure point: Chamonix (Les Nants) / parking: Parking du Savoie or St-Michel / 🚞 train or bus stop: Chamonix centre / max altitude: 1330m (La Floria) / distance: 7,5km / duration: 4h (with refreshment break) / more information;
+departure point: Chamonix (Les Nants) / 🅿️ parking: Parking du Savoie or St-Michel / 🚞 train or bus stop: Chamonix centre / max altitude: 1330m (La Floria) / distance: 7,5km / duration: 4h (with refreshment break) / more information;

 La Jonction (Les Bossons)

 This is one of the first longer hikes I did when I first moved to Chamonix, and I loved it so much that I then opted to take friends when they came to visit.
-You get it all on this walk: 🌲 forest paths, an up close and personal meeting with glaciers, their seracs and crevasses (Glacier des Bossons and Glacier du Taconnaz), some scrambling, the Gîte à Balmat . . . and, of course, 🏔 majestic views of Mont-Blanc, l’Aiguille du Midi, le Dôme du Goûter and les Aiguilles Rouges . . .
-Along the way are two buvettes: the Chalet du Glacier des Bossons and the Chalet des Pyramides.
+You get it all on this route: 🌲 forest paths, the historic Gîte à Balmat rock, some scrambling, and finally an up close and personal meeting with ❄️ glaciers and their seracs and crevasses (❄️ Glacier des Bossons and ❄️ Glacier du Taconnaz) . . . and, of course, 🏔 majestic views of Mont-Blanc, l’Aiguille du Midi, le Dôme du Goûter and les Aiguilles Rouges . . .
+Along the way are 🥤 two buvettes: the Chalet du Glacier des Bossons and the Chalet des Pyramides.